Customer orders are for items that are specifically ordered for the customer through an invoice, sales order or job card.

 There is an option when Customer Ordering an Item, to select Deliver Direct.
 This is also known as Drop Shipping.
-When Deliver Direct is selected, and Auto Add has been selected on a Purchase Order, the system will loop through all the Delivery Direct customer order, group them by Customer and Supplier and then create Purchase orders for each Supplier / Customer combination with the Delivery address set to the Customer details.
-This enables the Supplier to dispatch directly to the Customer.
+When Deliver Direct is selected the system will automatically generate a purchase order with the delivery address set to the customers address.
+For more info click here

 Creating Customer Orders